This article was updated on 04/25/2026.

 3) Disorienting or distracting animation

 Animation is meant to enhance the experience, not confuse it.
 Rapid movement, unexpected transitions, or motion with no clear purpose can feel chaotic and make users hesitant to keep engaging.
-To be or not to be is the question here: ask yourself if the animation is necessary.

 4) Inconsistent animation